defold/doc/docs/en/manuals/editor.md

 ![Scale object](images/editor/scale.png){.inline}![Scale object 3D](images/editor/scale_3d.png){.inline}

-This tool consists of a set of square/cube manipulators (selected manipulator will turn to orange color) that one can <kbd>Drag</kbd> to scale:
+This tool consists of a set of square/cube manipulators (selected manipulator will turn to orange color) that you can <kbd>Drag</kbd> to scale:

 - one cyan cube in the center scales the object uniformly in all axes (including Z).
 - 3 red, blue and green cube manipulators scale the object along each of the X, Y and Z axes separately.